 9th Grade Academy: Eligibility in the Academy is aligned with Michigan High School MHSAA minimum requirements.
 Students and parents/guardians understand and agree that students must be earning credit in at least two thirds of a full-time Academy schedule in order to be eligible to participate in their district's athletic, co-curricular or extra-curricular activities.
+(This means that students must be passing, at a minimum, all but one class AND assumes that they are taking a fulltime courseload of 5 classes).
 Spring term eligibility requires that students pass all academic courses to remain eligible.